-For the safety and security of our students, Taxi/Limo/Rideshare is not an approved method of transportation for students.
+For the safety and security of our students, Taxi/Limo/Rideshare (e.g. Uber, Lyft) is not an approved method of transportation for students.
 These types of services will not be allowed on our campus for students.
 Taxi/Limo/Rideshare requires that all passengers unaccompanied by an adult be 18 years or older.